 It is possible that those figures were instrumental in Baker being specially registered for Notts for the 1964 season.
 He was unable to find a regular place in the county side and only turned out in seven matches over two seasons.
 Baker scored just 16 runs in those matches – and ten of those came in one innings; he also took ten wickets at a respectable (for a leggie) 43.70 and a best return of 4-78 against Warwickshire.
 He did, though, have some success outside the first team and played 17 Minor Counties games and 22 Second XI matches in that time.

-His final First-Class game for Notts in June 1965 as the home side lost to Yorkshire by 207 runs at Trent Bridge.
-A rabbit with the bat, his top score of 10 for Notts which was made on his debut at Ilkeston and in all first-class cricket his best was 15 for Kent versus Gloucestershire at Canterbury in 1961.
+His final First-Class game for Notts in June 1965 came as the home side lost to Yorkshire by 207 runs at Trent Bridge.
+A rabbit with the bat, his top score of 10 for Notts which was made on his debut at Ilkeston; in all First-Class cricket his best was 15 for Kent versus Gloucestershire at Canterbury in 1961.

 Afterwards he had a long career in local club cricket, including a spell with Roth’s Amateurs, and was the licensee of The Sherwin Arms at Bramcote for several years.
 A member of Beeston Fields Golf Club for many years, 'Doughie' Baker died aged 86 years after a long illness on 26 December 2021.